By Risa Kagan, MD, FACOG, CCD, NCMP (Member, Medical and Scientific Advisory Board)

 Advances in medicine over the past several decades have helped us live longer, and because many women previously didn’t live long past menopause, we didn’t know the impact of the loss of estrogen on bone mass.

 In the 1980s, bone density testing machines gave us the ability to identify the quantity of bone mass and monitor changes in the trabecular structure of bone.
 This is when we started using the terms “osteoporosis” and “osteopenia.”
 The World Health Organization in 1994 established a definition of osteoporosis based on the statistical concept of a normal distribution.
 A T-score is a standard deviation from the average 30-year-old, and a consensus of scientists determined that more than 2.5 standard deviations below the mean should be defined as “osteoporosis.”
 “Osteopenia” became the standard term for a T-score between -1.0 and -2.5.
 Osteopenia is not a disease, but a term created by the World Health Organization (WHO) to describe low bone mass.
-Anyone with a T-score greater than -1.0 was consider “normal.”
+Anyone with a T-score greater than -1.0 was considered “normal.”

-Not perfect, but a start.
+Not perfect, but a start

 One of the main reasons it wasn’t perfect is that because we didn’t do a bone density test on a person when they reached peak bone mass at age 30, we didn’t really know whether a T-score at age 50 was the result of bone loss.
 Maybe that’s the peak bone mass/ density they ever achieved.